bbolint/ceu_data_engineering_1/Term2/README.md

 	<em>Figure 5.
 JSON structure of input API call: Time</em>
 </p>

-Then, as a second step, records under the `status` key (containing records with empty values), and under the `value` key (containing records with non-empty values) had to be joined, in order to create a full set of numeric records for each combination of the aggregation dimensions (Figure 6-7):
+**Converting the JSON data to useful format for modeling, step 2:** As a second step, records under the `status` key (containing records with empty values), and under the `value` key (containing records with non-empty values) had to be joined, in order to create a full set of numeric records for each combination of the aggregation dimensions (Figure 6-7):

 <p align="center">
 	<img src="png/api_status_structure.PNG" alt="Status structure" height="100"/>